Ofugeez/alx-pre_course/README.md

-/My first readme update updated
+/My first readme update updated to be perfect